tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

    or an FTD error is raised in step 3, discard the candidate, or proceed to step 6 if the ICE agent implements {{MdnsCandidate}}.

-6. Let *encrypted_address* be the same value defined in step 3, construct an mDNS name given by *encrypted_address.local*, and proceed with setp 2 in Section 3.2.1 in {{MdnsCandidate}}.
+6. Let *encrypted_address* be the same value defined in step 3, and construct an mDNS name given by *encrypted_address.local*, and proceed with step 2 in Section 3.2.1 in {{MdnsCandidate}}.

 ICE agents can implement this procedure in any way as long as it produces equivalent results.